Canon 60D vs 800D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 60D and Canon EOS 800D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
+Both the 60D and the 800D have been discontinued, but can regularly be found used on ebay.
+The 60D was replaced by the Canon 70D, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Canon 800D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.